webamm-org/webamm-to-rails/README.md

-# WAML to Ruby on Rails code
+# WEBAMM definition to Ruby on Rails code

-Library to convert WAML (Web Application Markup Language) definition to Ruby on Rails code.
+Library to convert WEBAMM (Web Application Metadata Markup) definition to Ruby on Rails code.